libbylee/Sleep-Tracker/README.md

 ## Instructions for End User

 - You can generate the first required action related to the user story "adding multiple entries to a sleep journal" by clicking add entry
-- You can generate the second reqiured action related to the user story "
+- You can generate the second reqiured action related to the user story "viewing average hours and average sleep quality of entries" by clicking "view average hours" in the main menu
+- You can generate a third action related to the user story "sorting the entries by highest number of hours and highest sleep rating" by clicking the sort by... block in view all entries
-- You can locate my visual component by saving an entry, exiting out of the app as well as viewing beside the icons
+- You can locate my visual component by saving an entry and exiting out of the app as well
 - You can save the state of my application by pressing save when adding a new entry
 - You can reload the state of my application by pressing load all entries in the view all entries page